-The UMK8276 Perkins Diesel Fuel Conditioner can be used in the 1506 industrial engine.
+The Perkins Diesel Fuel Conditioner part number 21820275/(U5MK8276) is the only fuel conditioner recommended by Perkins.
 The diesel fuel conditioner is a proprietary metal and ash free formulation that has been extensively tested for use with distillate diesel fuels for use in Perkins diesel engines.
 The diesel fuel conditioner helps address many of the challenges that various fuels worldwide present in regards to fuel life/stability, engine startability, injector deposits, fuel system life, and long-term engine performance.